SankalpKothari0904/Parallel-Programming-Constructs/OpenMP/Directives.md

 - An ordered region may not be closely nested inside a critical, atomic, or explicit task region.
 - An ordered region must be closely nested inside a loop region (or parallel loop region) with an ordered clause.
 - A critical region may not be nested (closely or otherwise) inside a critical region with the same name.
 Note that this restriction is not sufficient to prevent deadlock.
-- parallel, flush, critical, atomic, taskyield, and explicit task regions may not be closely nested inside an atomic region.
+- `PARALLEL`, `FLUSH`, `CRITICAL`, `ATOMIC`, `TASKYIELD`, and explicit `TASK` regions may not be closely nested inside an `ATOMIC` region.

 #### Closely Nested Directives
 In OpenMP, closely nested directives refer to situations where multiple OpenMP directives are nested within each other, often within the same code block or function.
-This nesting typically involves directives like parallel regions, loop parallelization directives (such as `parallel for`), and work-sharing constructs (such as `sections` or `task`).
+This nesting typically involves directives like `PARALLEL` regions, loop parallelization directives (such as `PARALLEL FOR`), and work-sharing constructs (such as `SECTIONS` or `TASK`).

 ```C
 #pragma omp parallel